 As I have already said , it is my intention with these blogs is to tell you what I have found.
 I rely on the researchers who have produced these articles to be right.
 You of course can make up your own mind.

-I have a problem, and it is that when I see articles like this I want to know more, so I start searching and slowly a picture emerges.
+I have a problem, and it is that when I see articles which question the validity of Atos and WCA I want to know more, so I start searching and slowly a picture emerges.
 I will share with you what I have found and what conclusion I have come to.

 Firstly I found this: